palaksharma04/Doctor-recommender/README.md

 **Dataset**

-Dataset: The project utilizes a dataset (data.csv) containing symptoms and corresponding diseases for training the machine learning models.
+Symptom Dataset: The project utilizes a dataset (data.csv) containing symptoms and corresponding diseases for training the machine learning models.

-Doctor Data
-Doctor Information: Doctor data is stored in a separate CSV file (dr_mock_dataset.csv) containing details such as doctors' names, specialties, availability, ratings, and locations.
+Doctor Dataset: Doctor data is stored in a separate CSV file (doctor.csv) containing details such as doctors' names, specialties, availability, ratings, timings and locations.

 **Contributions**